MinuteKeep vs Ownr: Honest Comparison for Canadian Businesses (2026)

 Ownr's business model treats incorporation as a one-time event.
 But for Canadian corporations, compliance is continuous:

-- Annual meetings: You need board resolutions.
+- Annual meetings: You need board resolutions every year.

-- Share transfers: Documentation required.
+- Share transfers: Documentation required for any ownership changes.

-- Policy updates: Board resolutions needed.
+- Policy updates: Board resolutions needed for significant corporate decisions.

 The Bigger Picture